BradHeff/horizon_school_search/README.md

 **Built with ❤️ for education by the Horizon Christian School technology team**

-*Last Updated: September 21, 2025*
+*Last Updated: October 9, 2025*
-*Status: Production Ready with Backend Integration*
+*Status: Production Ready with Advanced Features*

 ---